Recently I was contacted by one of my readers whose husband, as she described, acts like he hates her.

 What am I doing wrong that causes my husband to hate being around me?
 Our sex life is OK and when something really important happens, he is there for me, but more often than not, I get this feeling that he hates having to deal with any of my anxieties and if the discussion turns to a serious topic, he just seems to hate dealing with the subject.

 I think my husband still loves me, but sometimes I also think we have a love – hate relationship and I am just not happy with the course our marriage has taken.
-I don’t think I have done anything in particular to cause him to act like he hates discussing things with me or being around with me, He use to take take me out for fun activities, but that kind of spontaneity has disappeared in our marriage.
+I don’t think I have done anything in particular to cause him to act like he hates discussing things with me or being around with me, He use to take take me out and we would have fun, but that kind of spontaneity has disappeared in our marriage.

-We use to do these kind of things but now it seems that it is such a stretch for my husband to want to have much of anything to do with me unless it is absolutely necessary.
-Does he really hate me?
-He does sometimes acts like he despises me.
+He use to do little things that showed me he cared, but now it seems a stretch for my husband to want to have much of anything to do with me unless it is absolutely necessary.
+Does he really hate me and being around me?
+I catch him looking away at times.
+He sometimes acts like he despises me.
 Is he bored with me?
-What can I do to turn this around.
+What can I do to turn this around?

 Does Your Husband Really Hate You?